One Size Doesn’t Have to Fit All

-Behavioural scientists and practitioners know that one of biggest mistakes when designing an intervention is to assume that your audience is like you.
+Behavioural scientists and practitioners know that one of the biggest mistakes when designing an intervention is to assume that your audience is like you.

 But not only is your audience unlike you, they are also unlike each other.
 How, then, can we account for personality and individual differences in the way we change behaviour?

 Recommendation #1: When possible, build interventions around personality and individual differences

 Interventions that incorporate individual characteristics have long been used for greater precision in health communication, medicine, and advertising.
-Just as personalised medicine draws on genomic predispositions, behavior change initiatives can be adapted around “behavioural phenotypes” or personality traits.
+Just as personalised medicine draws on genomic predispositions, behaviour change initiatives can be adapted around “behavioural phenotypes” or personality traits.

 In advertising, persuasive messages have greater impact when they are congruent with an audience’s personality.